 Having a garage sale is not difficult.
 It just takes planning.
 I have had several successful garage sales.
-You can find my tips on how to have a successful garage sale helpful if you are new to trying this yourself.

 If hosting a sale is not for you, you could donate the items you no longer need.
 Make sure you keep accurate track of everything you give away so that you can save the details for your taxes!
 It’s the perfect way to get rid of the clutter while saving a bit on what you have to pay to Uncle Sam.

 6. Don’t be so hard on yourself